rhapsodicthief/MovieGuideApp/README.md

-# MovieGuideApp
+# MovieOverview
-Movie Guide App to provide information about movie using JavaScript and Omdb API
+A guide to provide information about various movies using JavaScript and Omdb API